cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 }
 ```

-A scheduled GitHub Action will run weekly and check the GitHub REST API of each
+A scheduled GitHub Action will run once a day and check the GitHub REST API of
-project for new releases.
+each project for its latest release.

 e.g. https://api.github.com/repos/falcosecurity/falco/releases/latest

-To manage the state a GitHub [repository variable](https://docs.github.com/en/actions/learn-github-actions/variables)
-per CNCF project is used to store the latest release version.

-If a new release is detected the action will trigger the pipeline for the new
-release and update the variable with the new version.
-This is to ensure each
-release is only triggered once.

 If sub components are specified then the pipeline will be triggered once per
 sub component.

 ### Trigger

-The green reviews pipeline will be triggered by sending a [workflow_dispatch](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event)
+The benchmark pipeline will be triggered by sending a [workflow_dispatch](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28#create-a-workflow-dispatch-event)
 event via the GitHub REST API.

 Inputs are